basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 GET /types/TYPE/buckets/BUCKET/keys/KEY
 ```

-Here is an example of a GET performed on the key `rufus` in the bucket `dogs`, which bears the type `animals`:
+Here is an example of a read performed on the key `rufus` in the bucket `dogs`, which bears the type `animals`:

 ```ruby
 bucket = client.bucket('dogs')